dleeftink/QuickSet/readme.md

 Methods for checking and retrieving integer data.

 #### `.has(uint)`
-Checks whether the given integer is present in the set.
+Checks if the given integer is part of the set.

 ``` js